1Password/typeshare/docs/src/new-languages.md

 Once your project is set up, you need to implement the Language trait from `typeshare-model` inside your langugae crate.

 There a few functions that have to be implemented:
-- `new_from_config`: This instantiates your language struct using configuration from a `Typeshare.toml` file or the command line
+- `new_from_config`: This instantiates your language struct using configuration from a `typeshare.toml` file or the command line
 - `output_filename_for_crate`: This is used in multi-file mode for setting up consistent naming for the files.
 - `write_*`: These functions are your implementations of how various types should be handled.
 These implementations should typically call `format_type`, which is used to format Rust types into strings for writing to the Typeshare generated file.
 - `format_special_type`: This is where you add custom implementations of special types for each language that is called from within `format_type`.